60 Day Aged Aberdeen Beef Fore Rib

 My original plan was to use the rotisserie for this cook but I decided against it.
 Instead, I decided I would sear the beef in the cast-iron pan and then cook it indirectly at around 170°C. I used my Char-Broil gasser to seal the meat and then switched over to the Weber GBS.

-To seal the Beef Fore Rib, I got the cast-iron pan to around 320°C and cooked for 2-3 minutes each side.
+To seal the Beef Fore Rib, I bought the cast-iron pan up to around 320°C and cooked for 2-3 minutes on each side.
 I then switched to the Weber and placed an Olive Wood Chunk to add a little more smokiness.

 Now for the Gravy

 Whilst the Beef Fore Rib was cooking I prepared the gravy.
 I had already scooped the bone marrow into a foil tray that sat underneath the beef in the Weber.
 I mixed the rest of the ingredients together and then when I took the meat off I removed the melted bone marrow and beef fat and added to the gravy mix, slowly bringing to a simmer.

 The quality of the meat from the butcher was fantastic.
 The cook was quicker than I planned which meant I rested the meat for longer than I have planned as I needed to get the rest of the dinner ready.
 This meant it was a little more well-done than I was aiming for.
 I took the meat to an internal temperature of around 52-55°C before removing, wrapping in foil and resting.

 I also think I over seasoned the beef.
 It was quite peppery, so I need to reign that back a little next time.

 Overall, this was a lovely dinner, with a lovely piece of meat finished off with some superb tasting gravy.